TijmenElseviers/BigData/Python/Progress_Python.md

 # Progress Python
-## Course Introduction to Python: Creating Scalable, Robust, Interactive Code (via edx)
+## Complete Python Bootcamp: Go from zero to hero in Python 3 (Udemy)
 **In progress:** Introduction